This article was updated on October 26, 2021.

 4) Don’t forget to be human.

 Sometimes in the pursuit of a professional tone, brands risk sounding less human.
-But at a time when people are feeling scared and anxious, it’s more important than ever to connect with your audience on a more personal level.
+But at a time when people are feeling scared and anxious, it’s more important than ever to adapt your brand to connect with your audience on a more personal level.

 “We want to sound human, says Garrett.
 “We don’t want to just put the same old automated voice out there.”